FerdinandPiette/backbone.harmony/README.md

 Use this method to make one or several properties listenables.
 All the properties in the `attributes` object of your model are listenables.

+For example, `myModel.listenable('titi', 'toto');` creates two new properties with undefined values in myModel.attributes

 - **`isListenable()`**

 Return `true` if the specified property is listenable (even if its value is null or undefined).